JeremieLitzler/journal/docs/2022/12/propagation-setup-for-annual-vegetables-huw-richards/README..md

   - Module trays of various sizes (deep-rooted for peas and beans, or shallower trays for general-purpose seeds)
   - Labels made from recycled materials

-:::tip How to make your labels Huw mentioned yogurt pots
+:::tip How to make your labels

+Huw mentioned yogurt pots.

 I use the wood of an old crate.